1. Revision History

 and the other is a pointer, the result type is the pointer type; if both the second and third operands have

 nullptr_t type, the result also has that type.
-Furthermore, if both operands are pointers to compatible types or to differently qualified versions of compatible types, the result type is a pointer to an appropriately qualified version of the composite type; if one operand is either a null pointer constant or a pointer to qualified or unqualified
+Furthermore, if both operands are pointers to compatible types or to differently qualified versions of compatible types, the result type is a pointer to an appropriately qualified version of the composite type; if one operand is a null pointer constant, the result has the type of the other operand

 void , in which case the result type is a pointer to an appropriately qualified version of